pocomane/brewed-in-the-apocalypse/bita.md

 ```
 The __Hard move__ says to make an __Tell something bad__.
 The latter just
-says "When yoy have to tell something bad..." as trigger text, so it is designed
+says "When you have to tell something bad..." as trigger text, so it is designed
 to be called from other moves only.
 This trigger text, like any other that
 would be in this situation, is ignored.
 Just continue reading the rest: ...
 first if you want ...